 Psychiatric disorder = mental disorder.
 Think of depression.
 These can manifest as a consequence of neurological disorders and point to them as the underlying cause.

 “Epilepsy is a chronic neurological disorder affecting both sexes and all ages, with worldwide distribution.
-The term is also applied to a large group of conditions characterized by common symptoms called “epileptic seizures”, which may occur in the context of a brain insult that can be systemic, toxic or metabolic.
+This term is also applied to a large group of conditions characterized by common symptoms called “epileptic seizures”.
+It may occur in the context of a brain insult that can be systemic, toxic or metabolic.
 These events (called provoked or acute symptomatic seizures) are presumed to be an acute manifestation of the insult and may not recur when the underlying cause has been removed or the acute phase has elapsed.”

 TYPES OF HEADACHE DISORDERS

-“It is one of the most common neurological disorders and cause of disability of young adults, especially in Europe and North America.”
+“It is one of the most common neurological disorders and cause of disability of young adults.”

 “They are often difficult to diagnose, and treatments are inadequate or nonexistent.
-Not surprisingly, encephalitis has been the subject of several recent movies and fiction and nonfiction books, and outbreaks have received wide attention by the popular media.
+Not surprisingly, encephalitis has been the subject of several recent movies and fiction and nonfiction books.
+The outbreaks have received wide attention by the popular media.
 For example, bovine spongiform encephalopathy (mad cow disease) continues to get wide media coverage despite the absence of human cases in the United States.”

 MYCOBACTERIAL AND OTHER BACTERIAL DISEASES